Prof. Dr. Ron Stoop, Ph.D. Ir. Sciences Nat.,

 Erwin van den Burg studied Biology at the Wageningen University and Research Centre in the Netherlands.
 Following this, he obtained his PhD degree at the Radboud University in Nijmegen, The Netherlands, and this was followed by postdoctoral research projects in France (CNRS, Gif sur Yvette), The Netherlands (Radboud University) and Switzerland (Hôpital de Cery, Prilly / Lausanne).
 He was a junior group leader in the lab of professor Inga Neumann at the University of Regensburg, Germany, before returning to the Stoop lab in Lausanne, where he pursues his research interest in the neurobiology of stress and anxiety.
 A further interest of his concerns the popularisation of biological sciences by means of research, publication and education.

-Dr. Benoit Zuber, Dr. Nicholas Grandchamps, Mr. Martial Girardet, Mr. M. Reza Hassan-Zade, Ms. Camille Robinet, Mr. Cedric Laederman, Ms. Stephanie Lefebvre, Ms. Taisia Terretaz, Ms. Daphne Truan, Ms. Tesa Menendez, Mr. Jerome Wahis, Ms. Isabel De Araujo Salgado, Mr. David Ancindelolmo
+Mr Alex Kodiyan, Mr Sebastian Chenaux, Dr Benoit Zuber, Dr Nicholas Grandchamps, Mr Martial Girardet, Mr Reza Hassan-Zade, Mrs Camille Robinet, Mr Cedric Laederman, Mrs Stephanie Lefebvre, Mrs Taisia Terretaz, Mrs Daphne Truan, Mrs Tesa Menendez, Mr Jerome Wahis, Mrs Isabel De Araujo Salgado, Mr David Ancindelolmo